 Rosemary states, "I refer to my geriatric care management approach the 'Rent-a-daughter' philosophy.
 It's what I would do for my own mother or father, helping them find the right solutions and advocating for them to navigate our complex health care system."

-Our newest staff member is our Nurse Care Manager Amy Zucker's certified therapy dog who enjoys visits to our clients when invited.
-His work is recognized and appreciated by clients, families and caregivers as bringing joy and comfort to older adults.
+Joey is our Nurse Care Manager Amy Zucker's certified therapy dog who enjoys visits to our clients when invited.